Bowling Party Hero Banner

 The Land of Haggis, Tartan, and Bagpipes

 Ah, Edinburgh, the land of haggis, tartan, and bagpipes.
-But there's so much more to this city than just those traditional Scottish symbols.
-If you're lucky enough to find yourself in Edinburgh this summer, here are the top 13 things you absolutely have to do in Edinburgh this summer.
+But there's so much more to this city than just these traditional Scottish symbols with great attractions including Edinburgh Castle, Arthur's Seat, and the National Museum of Scotland.
+So, if you're looking for things to do in Edinburgh here are our top 13.
 And don't worry, we've got some off-the-beaten-track activities for you too!

 1. Climb Arthur's Seat